quazi-irfan/Mini-Ada-Compiler/README.md

 Our compiler would would create Hello.tac and Hello.asm file.
-Hello.TAC ([Three Address Code](https://en.wikipedia.org/wiki/Three-address_code)) file contains our intermediate representation, and Hello.ASM contains the x86 instructions.
+Hello.TAC ([Three Address Code](https://en.wikipedia.org/wiki/Three-address_code)) file contains our intermediate representation, and Hello.ASM contains the MASM style x86 assembly instructions.

 Contant of the Hello.TAC file,
 ```